Infants and Creepers:

 Christian Education: The Explorers Class uses the God and Me devotional book, which provides a scripture, questions, and a prayer for each day.

-The Preschool class uses the Creative Curriculum, which addresses all of the important areas of learning, from social-emotional and math to technology and the arts, and incorporates them throughout every part of every day.
+The Pre-K3 class uses the Creative Curriculum, which addresses all of the important areas of learning, from social-emotional and math to technology and the arts, and incorporates them throughout every part of every day.
 It also offers daily opportunities to individualize instruction, helping teachers meet the needs of every type of learner.
-Children in the Preschool class will continue to master colors, shapes, letters, numbers, fine and gross motor skills and begin the process for pre-writing and pre-reading to prepare them for our Pre-K program.
+Children in the Pre-K3 class will continue to master colors, shapes, letters, numbers, fine and gross motor skills and begin the process for pre-writing and pre-reading to prepare them for our Pre-K4 program.

-Christian Education: The Preschool Class uses the God Loves Me curriculum to guide their morning devotion.
-There will be a different Bible story each week, which will also be used in Chapel on Wednesday at 9:30 am, which is led by pastors and members of Dorchester Presbyterian Church.
+Christian Education: The Pre-K3 Class uses the God Loves Me curriculum to guide their morning devotion.
+There will be a different Bible story each week, which will also be used in Chapel on Tuesday and Thursday at 9:30 am, which is led by pastors and members of Dorchester Presbyterian Church.

-The Pre-K class uses the Scott Foresman Opening the World of Learning (OWL) curriculum, which prepares children for kindergarten with ongoing assessment of research-based success predictors and playful, purposeful, and personalized instruction.
+The Pre-K4 class uses the Scott Foresman Opening the World of Learning (OWL) curriculum, which prepares children for kindergarten with ongoing assessment of research-based success predictors and playful, purposeful, and personalized instruction.
 This program provides integrated math, science, and social studies lessons, and excites kids about learning through highly appealing children’s books, posters, picture cards, and music.
-The Pre-K program also uses Handwriting Without Tears to teach proper handwriting and letters.
+The Pre-K4 program also uses Handwriting Without Tears to teach proper handwriting and letters.
+Assessments are given quarterly.

-Christian Education: The Pre-K Class uses the God Loves Me curriculum to guide their morning devotion.
-There will be a different Bible story each week, which will also be used in Chapel on Wednesday at 9:30 am, which is led by pastors and members of Dorchester Presbyterian Church.
+Christian Education: The Pre-K4 Class uses the God Loves Me curriculum to guide their morning devotion.
+There will be a different Bible story each week, which will also be used in Chapel on Tuesday and Thursday at 9:30 am, which is led by pastors and members of Dorchester Presbyterian Church.